FabioDaSilvaFaria/TA_Analyst_Project/README.md

 This project demonstrates my ability to combine **technical skills** with **business understanding** to deliver meaningful insights.

 ## Files in the Repository
+1. **`intern_applications.csv`**
-- `intern_applications.csv` – The used dataset which was generated with the help of ChatGPT.
+   - CSV dataset which was created with the help of ChatGPT

+2. **`intern_applications_full.sql`**
+   - Contains the full SQL workflow:
+     - Table creation
+     - Data cleaning (fixing messy names)
+     - Adding calculated columns (days to hire, application month, stage flags)
+     - Queries for applications, hires, and offer acceptance metrics
-- `intern_applications_full.sql` – SQL script to create and analyse the dataset
+   - Used to prepare and explore data.

+3. **`intern_applications_powerbi.sql`**
-- `intern_applications_powerbi.sql` – SQL script where I refined my query to prepare the dataset for Power BI.
+   - Condensed query optimized for Power BI:
+     - Combines multiple metrics into a single query
+     - Provides data for visualizations such as applications by month, gender, location, university, and recruitment funnel stages
+   - Used directly as a source in Power BI.

+  4. **`intern_applications.pbix`**
-- `intern_applications.pbix` – Power BI dashboard file.
+   - Power BI dashboard file

+  5. **`README.md`**
-- `README.md` – This file.
+   - This file to explain the process

 ## Project Overview
 The project covers: